PrefectHQ/prefect/docs/host/index.md

 ```
 </div>

-This will completely clear all data and reapply the schema.
+This command will clear all data and reapply the schema.

 ## Database settings